 - your most popular posts

-- post comments
+- recent comments from users

-- RSS content excerpts
+- RSS feed content

 - social media share buttons

 - display widgets from external sites (e.g. affiliate programs)